sylwiavargas/ActiveRecord-VHS-Store/README.md

 ### `Client`
 - `Client.most_active` - returns a list of top 5 most active clients (i.e. those who had the most non-current / returned rentals)
 - `Client#favorite_genres` - lists three genres that the client rented the most
-- `Client.non_grata` - returns a list of all the clients who have a dvd past the due date (or, more difficult: who ever missed the return date)
+- `Client.non_grata` - returns a list of all the clients who have a vhs past the due date (or, more difficult: who ever missed the return date)
 - `Client#return_one` - accepts an argument of a movie instance, finds the corresponding rental and updates the rental's `current` attribute from `true` to `false`
 - `Client#return_all`- updates `current` attribute from `true` to `false` on all client's rentals
 - `Client.paid_most` - returns an instance who has spent most money at the store; one rental is $5,35 upfront (bonus: additional $12 charge for every late return — do not count those that have not yet been returned)
 - `Client.total_watch_time` - returns an Integer of all movies watched by the all clients combined (assume that a rented movie is a watched movie)

-### `Dvd`
+### `Vhs`
-- `Dvd.most_used` - prints a list of 3 dvds that have been most rented in the format: "serial number: 1111111 | title: 'movie title'
+- `Vhs.most_used` - prints a list of 3 vhss that have been most rented in the format: "serial number: 1111111 | title: 'movie title'
-- `Dvd.all_genres` - returns a list of all genres available at the store
+- `Vhs.all_genres` - returns a list of all genres available at the store
-- `Dvd.available_now` - returns a list of all dvds currently available at the store
+- `Vhs.available_now` - returns a list of all vhss currently available at the store
-- `Dvd.hot_from_the_press` - accepts arguments used to create a new instance of a `Movie` and a name of a genre; creates the movie, associates it with appropriate genre and creates three instances of a `Dvd` associated with that Movie
+- `Vhs.hot_from_the_press` - accepts arguments used to create a new instance of a `Movie` and a name of a genre; creates the movie, associates it with appropriate genre and creates three instances of a `Vhs` associated with that Movie

 ### `Movie`
 - `Movie.most_clients` - returns a list of TOP3 All Time favorites based on number of different clients who watched it